JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7908 days**.

-And here is a just a random fact -  **In one day, the Tootsie Roll Industry makes over 16 million lollipops**.
+And here is a just a random fact -  **Baseball games between college teams have been played since the Civil War**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)